A Minimal Formulation of Session Types: The Sessions of Trios in Concert: Extension with Labeled Choice

 The process $\bsel{u}{l}P$ selects the label $l$ on channel $u$ and then proceeds as $P$.
 The process $\bbra{u}{l_i: P_i}_{i \in I}$ receives a label on the channel $u$ and proceeds with the continuation branch $P_i$ based on the received label.
 Selection and branching constructs can synchronize with each other, as represented in the operational semantics by the following reduction rule:

 At the level of types, selection and branching are represented with the following types:

 The {\em selection type} $\btsel{l_i:S_i}_{i \in I}$ and the {\em branching type} $\btbra{l_i:S_i}_{i \in I}$ are used to type, respectively, the selection and branching process constructs.
 Note the implicit sequencing in the sessions involving selection and branching: the exchange of a label $l_i$ precedes the execution of one of the stipulated protocol $S_i$.
-The typing rules for type-checking branching and selection processes are given in~\figref{fig:tr-selbra}.
+The typing rules for type-checking branching and selection processes are given in~\Cref{mst:fig:tr-selbra}.

 Given these process constructs and types, what are the minimal versions of the session types with labeled choice?
 We do not consider branching and selection as atomic actions as their purpose is to make a choice of a stipulated protocol.
 In other words, it is not meaningful to type a channel with branching type in which all protocols are $\tinact$.
-Thus, we extend the minimal syntax types \defref{d:mtypesi} with branching and selection constructs as follows:
+Thus, we extend the syntax of minimal session types (\Cref{mst:d:mtypesi}) with branching and selection constructs, as follows:

 That is, \msts also include branching and selection types with \msts nested in branches.

 Next we explain our strategy for extending the breakdown function to account for selection and branching.